Iron deficiency anemia

 Iron deficiency anemia is the most common form of anemia.

 Red blood cells bring oxygen to the body's tissues.
 Healthy red blood cells are made in your bone marrow.
 Red blood cells circulate through your body for 3 to 4 months.
-Parts of your body like your spleen remove old blood cells.
+Parts of your body, such as your spleen, remove old blood cells.

 Iron is a key part of red blood cells.
 Without iron, the blood cannot carry oxygen effectively.
 Your body normally gets iron through your diet.
 It also reuses iron from old red blood cells.